 Your profit will vary depending on how large your space is and the level of traffic.

 The average profit margin for a coffee shop is 25%.
-You will be selling drinks that vary in price as well as food items, such as pastries and pre-packaged sandwiches.
+You will sell drinks that vary in price as well as food items such as pastries and pre-packaged sandwiches.

-If your average sale per customer is $6 and you initially do 100 sales per day, your annual revenue will be about $220,000, giving you a profit of around $55,000.
-As your shop gains recognition you could get to 500 sales per day, bringing $1 million in revenue and more than $250,000 in profit.
+If your average sale per customer is $6 and you initially make 100 sales per day, your annual revenue will be about $220,000, giving you a profit of around $55,000.
+As your shop gains recognition, you could make 500 sales per day, bringing in $1 million in revenue and more than $250,000 in profit.

 There are several barriers to entry for a coffee shop.
 Your biggest challenges will be: